Security Operations Engineer vs. Information Security Officer

 Security Operations Engineer

-- Intrusion detection and prevention systems such as Snort or Suricata
+- Intrusion Detection Systems: Tools such as Snort or Suricata.

-- Vulnerability scanners such as Nessus or Qualys
+- Vulnerability Scanners: Software like Nessus or Qualys for vulnerability assessments.

 Information Security Officer

-- Governance, risk, and compliance (GRC) software such as RSA Archer or MetricStream
+- Governance, Risk, and Compliance (GRC) Tools: Tools like RSA Archer or MetricStream for managing compliance and risk.

 Common Industries